Family Centred Law Resources

 Federal Circuit and Family Court of Australia (FCFCOA)

 This is the court that will deal with your Family Law matter, if you and your ex-partner are not able to work things out between you.
-The Court encourages people who are separating to try to resolve their financial division and arrangements for their children before going to Court.
+The Court encourages people who are separating to try to resolve their property division and arrangements for their children before going to Court.
 If that is not possible, then the Court’s first step once you reach court will usually be to assist you to mediate with your ex-partner (there may be times when this is not appropriate).
 The FCFCOA website has a lot of fact sheets and information available for separating couples.

 Child Development

-After separation it is essential to design a routine that is developmenally suitable for your children.
+After separation it is essential to design a routine that is developmentally suitable for your children.
 Raising Children has a lot of information about stages of development, set out in stages from Pregnancy, Newborns, Babies and Toddlers to Preschoolers, School age, Pre-teens and Teens.
 It even has a section on Grown Ups.
 We like it because the information is easy to find, no matter how old your children are.

 Startingblocks.gov.au briefly describes some of the stages of development that children go through from birth to five years.
 Understanding your child’s developmental stage(s) can help you design a routine to suit them after you separate.
 This page also has information about childcare options.